grafana/grafana-image-renderer/docs/remote_rendering_using_docker.md

 **Start browser with additional arguments:**

 Additional arguments to pass to the headless browser instance.
-Default is `--no-sandbox`.
-The list of Chromium flags can be found [here](https://peter.sh/experiments/chromium-command-line-switches/).
+Defaults are `--no-sandbox,--disable-gpu`.
+The list of Chromium flags can be found [here](https://peter.sh/experiments/chromium-command-line-switches/) and the list of flags used as defaults by Puppeteer can be found [there](https://github.com/puppeteer/puppeteer/blob/main/src/node/Launcher.ts#L172).
 Multiple arguments is separated with comma-character.

 ```bash
 RENDERING_ARGS=--no-sandbox,--disable-setuid-sandbox,--disable-dev-shm-usage,--disable-accelerated-2d-canvas,--disable-gpu,--window-size=1280x758